techidaily/site-win11-tips/source/_posts/fix-guide-lost-d3dx939dll-in-windows-11-os.md

  If a virus or other malicious software has caused the missing DLL file, you may not be able to fix the issue without removing the infection.
 You should run an antivirus scan on your computer to detect and remove any malicious software that could be causing the D3DX9\_39.dll missing error.

- To do this, you can[perform a Microsoft Defender offline scan,](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) or the equivalent on a third-party antivirus.
-You can even[perform a virus scan without buying an antivirus program on Windows](https://www.makeuseof.com/scan-for-viruses-without-buying-antivirus-software/) .
+ To do this, you can [perform a Microsoft Defender offline scan,](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) or the equivalent on a third-party antivirus.
+You can even [perform a virus scan without buying an antivirus program on Windows](https://www.makeuseof.com/scan-for-viruses-without-buying-antivirus-software/) .

  After completing the scanning process, if you see any malicious software, follow the on-screen instructions to remove them from your system.
 Then restart your computer and try launching the application again to check whether the error still appears.